galgantar/standard-deviants/index.markdown

 - `upvote_ratio` (number of upvotes / number of votes)
 - `subreddit_subscribers` (number of subscribers to source subreddit)

+## Ingredient Summary
+We made sure that the ingredients of our cookbook work well together.
+In the following plot, we show that these ingredients leave us with a large share of posts that we can integrate in our stew.
+We lost some posts that cannot be mapped to clusters, as we are missing the subreddit embeddings, and some that are not available to be scraped on Reddit since they have been removed.
+These can be considered like the bad part of an avocado that we have to sacrifice in order to make the overall stew better.
+And who knows, some of these posts might be used later in the cookbook again.
+Additionally, we used plots that appear multiple times in the dataset (due to multiple links) only once, as they would otherwise add a heavy bias.
+But this information is not completely unused, as we elaborate on later. 👀

 <div class="flourish-embed flourish-chart" data-src="visualisation/26911736"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26911736/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

 ## Secret Ingredient - Virality 🪺
+Oh, and we almost forgot the most important part.
 For the first time in history, we  reveal the top secret of our trade.
 This is truly the ingredient that will make your stew irresistible to all your friends (and enemies) alike.
 It is something you can only make yourself; it is not sold by any gypsies in any markets anywhere in the world.
 This ingredient is ✨virality✨.
 More particularly, _relative virality score per subscriber_ (`virality_rss`) And the secret formula to make this metric is as follows: <br><br>
 `virality_rss` = (2* `ups` + `downs`) / sqrt(`subreddit_subscribers` + 1) <br><br>
 What makes this metric so special is that is really captures the essence of what it is to be viral in a given community.
 With the denominator containing <i>subreddit_subscribers</i>, the virality standard accounts for the size of the subreddit in which the post originates.
 To be considered viral in a bigger community, a bigger score is needed, and virality is not penalized if the community itself is smaller. <br>
 Virality is studied through the lens of a hyperlink network.
 Rather than treating virality as popularity within a single community, we account for the spread of content between communities.
-Engagement signals (e.g. upvotes) are taken in the context of cross-linked posts, so a post that attracts disproportionately high engagement relative to typical posts in its community (i.e. following exposure through a hyperlink from another community) is more viral, capturing how attention propagates across Reddit.
+Engagement signals (e.g. upvotes) are taken in the context of cross-linked posts, so a post that attracts disproportionately high engagement relative to typical posts in its community (i.e. following exposure through a hyperlink from another community) is more viral, capturing how attention propagates across Reddit. revolve around a low virality rss score.
+Only a few outliers can be spotted on the viral part of the metric.
 # Setting the Table - Community detection 🍽️

 As you are cooking, it is important to keep your space clean.
 Any chef knows that dry and wet ingredients must be mixed separately, and proper cleaning practices need to be observed to prevent cross-contamination, food poisoning, and death 🪦. <br>
 We take subreddit embeddings from **[Reddit Embeddings](https://snap.stanford.edu/data/web-RedditEmbeddings.html)** which includes vector representations of subreddits and users for advanced analysis.
-We discard subreddits that we don't have embeddings for (TODO: around 9%).
-We then perform Leiden clustering with params (TODO: ...) and get the following clusters.
-We use Gemini LLM to name the clusters based on (TODO ...).
-At the end we are left with 7 clusters (communities).
+We then perform Leiden clustering with params (TODO: ...) and organize them formally to get the following clusters.
+A complex Gemini LLM pipeline helped us to name the clusters of all levels by (TODO ...).
+At the end this gives us 7 distinct clusters which can be viewed as larger Reddit communities.

 <details>